 A. The Error of the Vampire

 As I learned from the researches of my friend Arminius of Buda-Pesth, he was in life a most wonderful man.
-Soldier, statesman, and alchemist— which latter was the highest development of the science knowledge of his time.
+Soldier, statesman, and alchemist— in which the latter was the highest development of the science knowledge of his time.
 He had a mighty brain, a learning beyond compare, and a heart that knew no fear and no remorse.
 He dared even to attend the Scholomance, and there was no branch of knowledge of his time that he did not essay. — Van Helsing

 The failure of the vampire’s philosophy is his failure to grasp the philosophy of the vampire.
-His “child brain” contains a powerful intellect, that power much beguiles.
+His “child brain” contains a powerful intellect that is beguiled by power.
 As Van Helsing implies, he does not yet fully understand his power or its metaphysical consequences.
-To understand these is our task.
+To understand these is the task of this essay.